No matter what kind of project you're setting out to make, storyboards can be an important and useful tool.

 So you've got a great script, and you've gathered your team, and you're prepping to shoot.
 What's one thing you can do to help your crew achieve your vision and get your production to run more smoothly?

 It's a simple, but vital, step in the pre-production process called "storyboarding."
 Traditionally, this involves quick sketches of your project's key visuals, including framing, blocking, camera moves, and brief notes.
+We even have a great FREE storyboarding tool you can try out here.

 This process is also known as pre-vis, or previsualization, and also might involve more complex animatics that show roughly how characters will move and be filmed.
 This is incredibly valuable during expensive or complicated sequences that need every beat planned in advance.